tiarno/reachtim/content/articles/pdfcheck.md

 Obviously, the more you can specify about the PDFs you produce, the more you can test.
 For example, you may know that your PDF should have specific metadata, should be encrypted, contain a certain number of pages, and so on.

 You can test for those conditions with the built-in tools that the PDFFileReader in pyPDF2 provides.
-If you have a PDFFileReader instance named `mypdf`, you can use the following properties for testing:
+If you have a PDFFileReader instance, you can use the following properties for testing:

 documentInfo
 : returns the document metadata such as author, creator, producer, subject, and title.